- 2 tablespoons cornstarch, divided

 - 1 sweet red pepper, seeded and cut into strips

 - Cooked rice or chow mein noodles

-- In a small bowl, combine 1 tablespoon cornstarch with 2 tablespoons sherry, 2 tablespoons soy sauce, garlic and pepper flakes.
+- In a medium bowl, combine 1 tablespoon of the cornstarch with 2 tablespoons of sherry or broth, 2 tablespoons soy sauce, garlic and dried red pepper.
 Add beef and toss to coat.
 Set aside.

-- In another bowl, combine water with remaining cornstarch, sherry and soy sauce.
+- In a small bowl, combine water with remaining cornstarch, sherry and soy sauce.
 Set aside.

 "I make a pepper steak recipe very similar to this and if I don't have red pepper, I substitute tomatoes.
 A family favorite!"

 "Me and my husband's absolute favorite!!"

 "This has become a regular in my household."